smakonin/HUE.dataset/README.md

 The dataset can be downloaded from Harvard Dataverse via: https://doi.org/10.7910/DVN/N3HGRN

-To read more about this dataset down load the accompanying paper at: http://summit.sfu.ca/item/18163
+To read more about this dataset download the accompanying paper at: https://doi.org/10.1016/j.dib.2019.103744

 The use of these files and/or the RAE dataset requires you to cite:

-Stephen Makonin, “HUE: The Hourly Usage of Energy Dataset for Buildings in British Columbia,” SFU Summit preprint: http://summit.sfu.ca/item/16786, 2018.
+Makonin, S. (2019).
+HUE: The hourly usage of energy dataset for buildings in British Columbia.
+Data in brief, 23, 103744.

+@article{makonin2019hue,
+  title={HUE: The hourly usage of energy dataset for buildings in British Columbia}, author={Makonin, Stephen}, journal={Data in brief}, volume={23}, pages={103744}, year={2019}
+}